chrmeis/Jakku/README.md

 Notifications: 	represents the notifications sent to the user every 4 hours, reminding them to drink a glass of water
 NotificationSetup: is used to set up notifications based on data saved in shared preference called "sharedPref".
 Pass1: 		is a workout pass with different exercises and the ability to swap between them.
-Schema: 	is used to create the schema accomodating for both study time and training.
+Schema: 	is used to create the schema accommodating for both study time and training.
-StudyActivity: 	takes in the users study preferences, saves, loads and uppdates them.
+StudyActivity: 	takes in the users study preferences, saves, loads and updates them.
-TrainingActivity: takes in the users training preferences, saves, loads and uppdates them.
+TrainingActivity: takes in the users training preferences, saves, loads and updates them.
 Waterintake: 	simple class to enable user to track how many glasses of water that has been consumed during the day.
 Weather: 	gets a weather forecast from SMHI and uses it in several functions.

 How to use the app:
-* When the app has started you see the homescreen, showing todays data.
+* When the app has started you see the home-screen, showing today's data.
-  On the top third the current weater is displayed. there under follows todays schedule and recommenations on how to comute and how warm to dress.
+  On the top third the current weather is displayed. there under follows today's schedule and recommendations on how to commute and how warm to dress.
 The schedule can even be changed to any other day of the week using the buttons in the bottom third of the screen
-* The three stacked dotts in the upper right corner take you to the menu.
+* The three stacked dots in the upper right corner take you to the menu.
-* Home takes you back to the homescreen.
+* Home takes you back to the home-screen.
 * Waterintake lets you set how many glasses of water you want to drink per day by moving the slider in the bottom of the page.
 * Exercises lets you choose what workout you want to do.
 Currently there is only one to choose.
-  Choosing this you get shown some exercises with suggestions on reps and rest intevals.
+  Choosing this you get shown some exercises with suggestions on reps and rest intervals.
 You can browse them using the buttons at the bottom ot the page.
 * The next menu option is Training preferences.
 Here you find 2 sliders to set how often per week and how long you want to train.
   You save your preferences using the save button.
 * Study preferences works similarly.
 Here you choose how many times per day you want to study and how long each study session should be.
 You save your preferences using the save button.
-* Set loaction is a page you can use to let tRAINing save your current coordinates.
-This way you can travel but still have the recommendations for your homeplace
+* Set location is a page you can use to let tRAINing save your current coordinates.
+This way you can travel but still have the recommendations for your homeplace.
 * In Water notification you have the possibility to enable or disable notifications to keep hydrated.